akifcelik/CMOS_SIMULATIONS/README.md

 # CMOS_SIMULATIONS
-This repository contains simulation of CMOS circuits of different lithography technologies.
+This repository contains LTSpice simulation of CMOS circuits of different lithography technologies.